Paleo Publishing: Terrible Writing Advice from a Caveman Author

 BETTER TO HAVE MAIN CHARACTER START OFF VERY AWESOME.
 THEN OVER THE STORY, HE DEFEAT OTHER STUPID CHARACTERS WHO ARE JEALOUS OF HIM.
 HERO JOURNEY COMPLETE.

-I’m not sure that’s the classic definition of The Hero’s Journey
+I’m not sure that’s the classic definition of The Hero’s Journey but nevermind for now.

 There’s a popular school of thought that urges authors to write from ‘close’ viewpoints such as First Person and Third Person Limited — creating a greater intimacy between the reader and the central character.
 What particular POV do you find yourself most drawn towards?